xzijoq/wtf/Readme.md

 # This commit
-- !!! note Can do
+- !!! note Features and purpose
         ## Async1 write , read, print close

-        - !!! tip can handel string messages of any size
+        - !!! tip Fully functional chat room
-              - works by appending size header to string
-        - ==CHANGE:== uses aync_read and aync_write
+              - both client and server works
+              - multiuser
+              - server works with telnet and other thinings

-- !!! note limitation
+- !!!
+Todo Limitations
-        ## Here Fluffy Fluffy

-        - can only work with strings
+        - can only work with console input on posix
+          -
+        - no proper nick name or colors implemented
+        - lacks any advanced features
+        - !!! warning lacks TLS
+              - or any other encryption
+              - some m inor problem with client winding up after server closes
-# Danger
+# What
-- !!! danger overload of async_read_until from the DOCS is not working
+- !!! help overload of async_read_until from the DOCS is not working
+- !!! danger bug : WILL CRASH SERVER
+      -  what if a call-back is qued up before we wrap up and destroy the object with buffers and socket
+      - not only is it undefined behavoiur to reference destroyed object
+      - it will call close and delte twice which will crash the server

 # Todo
 - !!! todo how?
-        - how to bind client to a scoket without specifying the protocol, which can be determined by dns resolution which ever matches
+        - how to bind client port to a scoket without specifying the protocol, which can be determined by dns resolution which ever matches